corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Terraforming Candidate and the empire's main species is nuked
     * Never for Gaia worlds
 * 1.2.3 Machine World and Hive World terraform to Tomb World should check Pop percentage of the planet, not empire
-* 2.0.0 Upgrade compatibility for Stellaris 3.2 "Herbert"
+* 2.0.0 Upgrade for compatibility with Stellaris version 3.2 "Herbert"
     * Use new resource syntax for terraform links
     * Account for the `trait_harvested_radiotrophic` trait
     * Re-weight `pc_nuked` terraform links to be of similar weight to the newly-re-weighted built-in terraform links
+    * Pop % for the AI to want to terraform is not 50%/75% nuked empire/non-nuked empire

 ## Source Code